digitick/yii-faceplugs/README.markdown

-## IN PROGRESS: Update to Facebook PHP SDK 4.0 and and Open Graph API 2.x

-The master branch is currently under development to update to the new SDK and API.
+The master branch is not stable, please use tagged release branches.
 The previous stable branch with support for the old API is now under the opengraph-v1.0 branch.

-### This is mainly a wrapper for the Facebook PHP SDK.
+### This is a Yii application component wrapper for the official Facebook PHP SDK 4.0

+Also included are some helper functions that:

-#### You can also use it to include the Facebook JS SDK on your pages, and easily set Open Graph meta tags.
+  * Include the Facebook JS SDK on your pages
+  * Allow setting Open Graph meta tags

-#### Also included are helper widgets for all of the Facebook Social Plugins.
+  * Easy rendering of Facebook Social Plugins.

 Facebook PHP SDK:
 https://developers.facebook.com/docs/reference/php/4.0.0